5th November 2019

 Design

-The unit is attractive and certainly wins over most of the cheaper models when it comes to styling.
+The unit is attractive and certainly beats most of the cheaper models when it comes to styling.
 There’s a 6.5cm (2.6″) screen at the front, a power and mode button on top and micro USB charging port at the rear which powers the monitor.
 The box also contains a small printed manual in English and Chinese, and a USB charging cable.

 Display

 The screen is a little disappointing at this price point and it lets the rest of the unit down somewhat.
-The brightness is fine and can be adjusted via the app, but by today’s standards the resolution is low with a poor viewing angle.
+The brightness is fine and can be adjusted via the app, but by modern standards the resolution is low with a poor viewing angle.

 The unit has five display modes that cycle through by pressing the mode button…